-After easily twenty years of looking, I finally saw the house of my dreams.
-It’s a huge mansion in Beverly Hills, California.
-It’s actually a copy of one in London.
-The mansion was the brainchild of a rich tycoon from the ’20s who liked the design so much he built one just like it here in California where he lived until he stopped living.
-The second owner bought it in the ’60s and installed all the modern conveniences of life like central air.
-But the most outstanding feature he added was The Bunnies.
+After 20 years of looking, I finally saw the house of my dreams.
+It’s a mansion in Beverly Hills, California, the brainchild of a rich tycoon who liked a London mansion so much he built his own in the 1920s.
+The second owner bought it in the 1960s and installed all the conveniences of modern life, like indoor plumbing and central air.
+Yet the most outstanding feature he added was The Bunnies.

 Saying that visiting the Playboy Mansion was cool is a textbook example of understatement.
-Like most red-blooded American men, the Playboy mansion represents your one-stop mecca, nirvana and holy land all wrapped up in one silicone-padded asylum.
+Like most red-blooded American men, the Playboy mansion represents your basic one-stop mecca, nirvana, and holy land all wrapped up in one silicone-padded asylum.

-They welcomed us cheerily and ushered us to the patio/pool area where there was already about 60 guys, one of which was a bartender.
+They welcomed us cheerily and ushered us to the patio/pool area, where there were already about 60 guys, one of which was a bartender.
 Making a beeline for him, we began quaffing free libations.
-We scouted out the few attractive women scattered through the crowd of testosterone-fueled lechers and, without exception, they were small framed and large bosomed, straining the fabric of their bunny-head baby tees.
+We scouted out the few attractive women scattered through the crowd of testosterone-fueled lechers and, without exception, they were small framed and large boobed, straining the fabric of their bunny-head baby tees.

-We poked our head into the currently empty, but world-famous “Grotto” (if those heated jets could talk…).
-Then wandered across the patio to the catering tent and hooked up with one such cute blond with short-cropped, spiky hair and a drink in her hand.
+We poked our head into the currently empty, but world-famous “grotto” (if those heated jets could talk…).
+Then wandered across the patio to the catering tent and chatted up a cute blond bunny with short-cropped, spiky hair and a drink in her hand.

 The second stop on the tour was a bird cage/sanctuary which housed many species of birds from all over the world.
 Or so she assured us as it was 8pm and pitch black already.
 We were made the same assurances when we went past the monkey house, as well.

-The tour continued, circling the fauna-laden grounds on a paved path that encompassed a small building.
+Our tour of the Playboy Mansion continued, circling the fauna-laden grounds on a paved path that encompassed a small building.

-On the way back to the house, we ran into another tour being led by none other than Angel Boris, the former centerfold-turned-actress who starred in our Teva TV spot.
-Surprisingly enough, she remembered us, and we reminisced about the time we paid her lots of money to be seen with us.
+On the way back to the house, we ran into another tour being led by none other than Angel Boris, the former centerfold-turned-actress who starred in our TV spot for Teva Sport Sandals.
+Surprisingly enough, she remembered, and we reminisced about the time we paid her lots of money to be seen with us.

-Still, despite the Bunnies’ obvious cache and indisputable “talents,” there wasn’t a single girl there that I would trade for my wife (throw in three or four and I might reconsider).
+Still, despite the Bunnies’ obvious cache and indisputable “talents,” there wasn’t a single bunny there that I would trade for my wife (throw in three or four, and I might reconsider).
 Hopefully she would feel the same way after going to the Chippendale’s mansion.
-(Do they have one?)
+(Do they even have one?)

-One of the things I learned as I passed out of adolescence into, well, late adolescence is that there is more to happiness than a sweet pair of silicone implants, and that you shouldn’t use someone else’s benchmark of happiness as your own.
+One of the things I learned as I passed out of adolescence into, well, late adolescence, is that there’s more to happiness than a sweet pair of silicone implants, and that you shouldn’t use someone else’s benchmark of happiness as your own.